 I am a professional researcher specialised in regional geography and urban sciences.
 I have gained my knowledge and expertise from universities across Europe (Pécs, Wolverhampton, Maribor, Zagreb, Ljubljana and Birmingham).

 My research has mainly been focusing on the energetic aspects of geography, but my interests link my specialisation to other scientific disciplines such as sustainability, environmental sciences, and landscape geography, and I am able to perform and synthesise various geographical fields.

 During my years as a PhD-student, I was a lecturer and taught renewable energy resources and world regional geography to BSc and MSc students.
 In 2015, I officially became a teacher after successfully completing my PGCE at the Birmingham City University in England.
-As a teacher I have also gained experience in prison and SEND settings teaching different subjects (including Mathematics) to a wide age range and ability of students and different learning levels, whilst I have been able to use the knowledge that I obtained from the course in practice.
+As a teacher I have gained experience in prison and SEND settings teaching different subjects (including Mathematics) to a wide age range and ability of students and different learning levels, whilst I have been able to use the knowledge that I obtained from the course in practice.
 Currently, I live in Hangzhou, China and work at one of the city’s prosperous primary schools where I teach science, which includes geography, geology, physics, biology, chemistry and technology.

 Among others, I am a registered member of the Hungarian Geographical Society (MFT).